 Gram scales are used by baristas to weight coffee in exact quantities for the perfect cuppa Joe.
 Chefs also use them to weigh ingredients precisely.
-Jewellers and gold dealers use gram scales to weigh jewellery.
+Jewelers and gold dealers use gram scales to weigh jewelry.
 Pharmacists also use them.

-The weighing rang is often from 0 gram to 100 grams.
+The weighing range is often from 0 gram to 100 grams.
 There are a few that go higher than this limit with a 200 gram, 250 gram and 300 gram limits available.

 How Much Does A Gram Scale Cost?